What Should I Do After Having A Car Accident?

 This is the most challenging part of your claim to prove and is always a point of significant contention at the time of settlement.

-Insurance industry adjusters will attempt to claim you are entitled to an amount equaling no more than two-to-three times your medical specials.
+Insurance industry adjusters will attempt to claim you are entitled to an amount equaling at most two to three times your medical specials.

-This leads us to the issue of punitive damages, the third and final aspect of your potential damage claim.
+This leads us to punitive damages, the third and final aspect of your potential damage claim.

 What Are Punitive Damages?